-You may wish to include additional chapters in your specialized plan; however, the chapter headings listed below must, at least, be addressed and considered.
+In cases where a chapter is not applicable, please be sure to include the chapter heading and an explanation as to why it is not applicable.
+You may wish to include additional chapters in your business plan; however, the chapter headings listed below must at least, be addressed and considered.